jthingelstad/thingles.github.io/_posts/2009/2009-03-30-tracking-twitter-followers-with-cacti.md

 - Twitter
 ---

-Two weeks ago [I was one of the guests on Midmorning on Minnesota Public Radio]{% link _posts/2009/2009-03-16-guest-on-minnesota-public-radios-midmorning-today.md %} for a show about [Twitter](http://twitter.com/).
+Two weeks ago [I was one of the guests on Midmorning on Minnesota Public Radio]({{site.url}}{% link _posts/2009/2009-03-16-guest-on-minnesota-public-radios-midmorning-today.md %}) for a show about [Twitter](http://twitter.com/).
 The result has been a lot of conversations lately about Twitter.
 I was intrigued to see how many people had started following me from the show and before you knew it I felt the absolute need to see Twitter follower graphs in my favorite graphing tool, [Cacti](http://www.cacti.net/).
 I did a quick search and was surprised to not find anyone doing this already.

 As with anything Cacti-related there was a lot of trial and error to getting this working, and I'm positive smarter people than I can do this with much more elegance, but I got it working good enough for me and the output is pretty slick.